jsoref/thorium/api/docs/src/concepts/reactions/reactions.md

 dependencies into their pipeline statically.
 Sub reactions however do not fail out their parent reaction if they fail.
-This means that if a parent reaction cannot complete without a sub reaction completing the onus of ensuring that is entirely depdendent on the creator of the sub reactions.
+This means that if a parent reaction cannot complete without a sub reaction completing the onus of ensuring that is entirely dependent on the creator of the sub reactions.
 This was done to more easily support Generator logic when it comes to sub reactions.

 Creating a sub reaction is exactly the same as creating a regular reaction but